Alejogb1/job-board/blog-data/setting-an-array-element-with-a-sequence-requested-array-has-an-inhomogeneous-sh.md

 Oh and before I forget I was once so deep into a similar problem that I actually forgot what day it was.
 My wife asked me what day it is and I answered "It's 2D Tuesday of course" yeah data science does things to you sometimes

-Okay I think that's everything for your question let me know if you have other doubts or need more code snippets or anything Cheers
+ I think that's everything for your question let me know if you have other doubts or need more code snippets or anything Cheers